Professional Health consultation

 What is a Herbalist?

 A Herbalist is a practitioner who is trained in using natural plants for treating a wide range of health issues.
 Parsley, sage and thyme are examples of well known culinary herbs but these herbs also contain medicinal properties.
-For example thyme is a very effective anti-bacterial, anti-viral and anti-fungal herb as well as being a wonderful expectorant for treating coughs.
+For example, thyme is a very effective anti-bacterial, anti-viral and anti-fungal herb as well as being a wonderful expectorant for treating coughs.
 So when you take Thyme in a concentrated dose, it becomes a medicine.

 What is a Naturopath?

 A Naturopath is a practitioner who uses a range of natural modalities in the treatment of disease.
 Naturopathic medicine grew out of alternative healing systems of the eighteenth and nineteenth centuries, but its philosophical roots can be traced back to the vitalistic school of medicine of Ancient Greece (circa 400 BC).
 It is based around a central philosophy of ‘vis medicatrix naturae’ meaning ‘the healing power of Nature’.
 Fundamental to this belief is a deep confidence in the ability of the body to heal itself.
 So rather than trying to ‘fix’ something that is ‘wrong’ with the body, the focus lies in removing those obstacles which are preventing the body from healing itself.
-It allows us to take responsibility of our own health and with that responsibility also come the power to change.
+It allows us to take responsibility for our own health and that gives us the power to change.
 Naturopathic tools that I use to compliment my Herbal practice include dietary nutrition and flower essence therapy as well as some old naturopathic practices such as castor oil packs and bowel cleanses.

-You need to allow 60 to 90 minutes for a first consultation.
+You need to allow 60 minutes for a first consultation.
 During this time we work together to retrieve as much information as possible about your current state of health.
-This includes taking a full past medical history and a tracking of every single symptom that your body communicates to you, no matter how irrelevant it may appear.
+This includes taking a full past medical history and tracking of every single symptom that your body communicates to you, no matter how irrelevant it may appear.
 In my eyes, nothing is irrelevant and a cluster of seemingly trivial details, when pieced together, can often reveal the most important of information.
 Once we have the history and the facts (and the experience of both) out on the table we can then start looking at the most effective strategies to get you where you want to be as quickly and as easily as possible.
 Sometimes the solution is simple and a missing nutrient or herbal formula is all that is needed but more often (and especially in chronic disease) a treatment plan is required and needs to be followed for complete and lasting recovery.